 Where to Find my Paleo Paints?

 So far, I’ve sold most of the original paintings I’ve done using them, but I have a lot of derivative products like prints, stickers, note cards!
-Those are all at the Etsy shop, too.
-The shop is still under construction, but there are some stickers listed now.
+Those are all at the Etsy shop, and at the farmers market too.

 Here’s my Etsy link: www.etsy.com/shop/wildozark